VasilyevEvgeny/self-focusing/README.md

 where
 ``A``

+Use `git status` to list all new or modified files that haven't yet been committed.

 The program supports self-focusing calculation both in the axisymmetric approximation, and taking into account both spatial coordinates ```x``` and ``y``.
 Depending on the approximation, the equation and the initial condition can have the following form:

 |             | Full model taking into account both x and y | Axisymmetric approximation (x,y)->r |